openstack/cliff/docs/source/introduction.rst

 support for those plugins.
 Each :class:`Command` subclass is responsible for taking action based on instructions from the user.
-It defines its own local argument parser (usually using argparse_) and a :func:`run` method that does the appropriate work.
+It defines its own local argument parser (usually using argparse_) and a :func:`take_action` method that does the appropriate work.

 The Interactive Application
 ---------------------------